jbeda/jaw/README.md

 **TODO**: Do we make attributes self describing for GUIs?

+### Rendering Process

+_(So far!)_

+1. Canvas has root to a hierarchy of Nodes.
+1. Main calls `Canvas.doRender`
+   1. Background is cleared
+   1. `Node.draw` is called on root.
+This returns a DrawPrimitive.
+   1. `DrawPrimitive.htmlCanvasRender` is called on the DrawPrimitive to render to HTML Canvas element.

 ## Technologies to consider

 What are libraries or other technologies that I might want to consider.